Graveflo/BDO_Enhancement_Tool/README.md

 Parameter | Description
 --- | ---
-name | A name for the piece of gear. cost | Cost of the base item, or cost of resetting an item (like TRI price - DUO price if buying at DUO and selling at TRI) fail_dura_cost | For repairable items this is the amount of durability lost in failure. enhance_lvl | String that denotes the level of enhancement, like \"PRI\" TYPE | Gear types enhance differently, like an accessory or a piece of armour.
+name | A name for the piece of gear. cost | Cost of the base item, or cost of resetting an item after a fail attempt. fail_dura_cost | For repairable items this is the amount of durability lost in failure. enhance_lvl | String that denotes the level of enhancement, like \"PRI\" TYPE | Gear types enhance differently, like an accessory or a piece of armour.